Schinzel/web-blocks/doc/web_framework.md

 ## Parameters
-- Parameters to pages, api endpoints and page endpoints are passed as query parameters or in the request body.
+Arguments to pages, api endpoints and page endpoints can be passed as:
+- Query parameters
+- Request body
 - These are stated a constructor arguments that are declared as `val` and non-private (public)
 - Parameters are converted from camelCase to kebab-case

 ## Sample
-Start the main file in `io.schinzel.sample.web`
+Start the main file in `io.schinzel.sample.web.main`

 URLs:
 - http://127.0.0.1:5555/my-page